Unalaska Community Broadcasting has covered local news for the past 20 years.

 To mark that anniversary, KUCB is spending every Thursday of 2019 looking back at our former reporters and sharing some of their stories.

-This month, we're focusing on Greta Mart, who worked in the newsroom in 2015 and 2016.
+In October, we focused on Greta Mart, who worked in the newsroom in 2015 and 2016.

 She spoke with KUCB's Laura Kraegel about her experience, which started when General Manager Lauren Adams tapped her for a temporary gig.

 GRETA MART: Lauren said, "Hey, would you be interested in coming out and filling in here for three months?"
 I looked on the map.
 I'm, like, "the Aleutian Islands?"
 I looked way out there at Unalaska and said, "Sure, you know, I can go anywhere for three months.
 Who can't?"
 And, of course, I fell in love with it, and I ended up staying almost a year.

 KUCB: Tell me about your first story for KUCB.
 I know it was a big one.